pyk/prometheus-grafana-ansible/README.md

 Go to `http:://IP_ADDRESS` to setup the grafana, use username & password `admin:admin` to login to the first time.

-Go to `http://IP_ADRESS:9090` to access the prometheus.
+Go to `http://IP_ADRESS:9000` to access the prometheus.

 ## Configuration

-To update grafana configuration, you can update `grafana.ini` file.
+To update grafana configuration, you can update `grafana/grafana.ini` file.

-To update prometheus configuration, you can update `prometheus.yaml` file.
+To update prometheus configuration, you can update `prometheus/prometheus.yaml` file.

 To apply the update, rerun the following command: